Kitware/vtk-js/Documentation/content/docs/misc_tools.md

+---
 title: Tools
 ---

+# Tools

-vtk.js is an Open Source Framework for building Web application for Scientific Visualization.
+VTK.js is an Open Source Framework for building Web application for Scientific Visualization.

 The following guide explain our software process and tools use to build and develop this framework.

 ## Commitizen

-We rely on Semantic-release to manage our change log, tagging and publishing to NPM via Travis.
+We rely on Semantic-release to manage our change log, tagging and publishing to NPM via GitHub Actions.

 In order to maintain that process each commit message should follow a specific formatting.
 To ensure that formatting, we use Commitizen which can be triggered